 Can you mix azelaic acid and lactic acid?

 With lactic acid being known as one of the gentlest AHAs if you find your skin is dry, or perhaps you are new to using acids in your skincare routine, applying azelaic acid with lactic acid would be a great starting point.
+This will ensure you avoid overwhelming the skin and avoiding unwanted side effects.

 Can I mix azelaic acid with glycolic acid?

-As I have already mentioned in the previous section of this post, AHAs and azelaic acid are perfectly safe to work together.
+Yes, you can, as I have already mentioned in the previous section of this post, AHAs and azelaic acid are perfectly safe to work together.
 When it comes to using glycolic acid with azelaic acid there is an added bonus due to the fact that by combining active levels of the acid to the skin has been proven to have a greater impact on the skin than tretinoin.
 For those of you who aren’t sure, tretinoin is also known as all-trans retinoic acid and is often found in prescription and medical grade products formulated to treat and clear acne and other severe blemish breakouts.

 Can I use moisturiser after azelaic acid?